bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 type of numbers.

     array my1 = 1+1*I 2+2*I 3+5*I -1*I
-    array my2 = <map:exp> 1 2 3 4 5 6~10
+    array my2 = ~map:exp 1 2 3 4 5 6~10

 Generally, each cluster of non-whitespace characters is to be processed and scanned.
 This cluster will be scanned and see if it fits one of the following patterns in this order.

-1. If it is a directive such as "<map:f>" where "f" denotes a valid function, whether a built-in one or a user-defined one.
+1. If it is a directive such as "~fn:f" then "f" denotes a valid function, whether a built-in one or a user-defined one.

 2. If it is a spread-expression such as "1!3!10"

-3. If it is a range-expression such as "1~4~10"
+3. If it is a range-expression such as "1:4:10"

 4. If it is an array such as "@a"

-5. If it is an scalar expression such as "1", "2", "pow(2,3)", or others.
+5. If it is an scalar expression such as "1", "2", "PI", "I", "pow(2,3)", or others.
+   Any expression starting with a letter such as 'a', 'b', 'a0', 'b10' and not to be followed by a set of parenthese is to be recognized as user-defined or built in variable.
+If this variable is not defined then a NaN is inserted.

 6. If none of this matches then a NAN is generated for that number.